-Hidradenitis suppurativa (HS), or acne inversa, is a skin condition characterized by painful lesions that form in blocked hair follicles.
+Hidradenitis suppurativa (HS)is a skin condition that causes painful lesions in blocked hair follicles.
 HS mostly occurs on body parts that come into contact with each other, including the inner thighs.

 HS affects hair follicles, typically in locations with sweat glands where body parts come into contact with each other.
 Other common locations include the armpits and groin.